Train Valley

 Screenshot from a level in Train Valley.

 Train Valley is a puzzle-strategy train simulator video game developed by Flazm, released on September 16, 2015.
 It is available for download on Steam and iOS.
 A sequel, titled Train Valley 2, was released on March 29, 2018.
 Train Valley: Console Edition was released on PlayStation 4, Nintendo Switch and Xbox One on July 27, 2022.
+A third game, titled Train Valley World, was released in 2024.
+A fourth game, titled Train Valley Origins, was released in 2025.

 Gameplay

 The player needs to build railways in order to connect cities.
 Rails are cheap, except when demolishing houses or other objects.
 In each level, the player must use railway tracks to connect the different stations on the map to transfer materials between stations, having to manage increasing traffic by constructing crossroads and switches.
 The main objective of each level is to deliver each train to its destination without going bankrupt, but every level also has three advanced objectives, such as "do not stop trains" or "do not destroy tracks".
 There are 4 chapters in the base game - Europe (in the time period of 1830–1980), America (1840–1960), USSR (1880–1980) and Japan (1900–2020), with a fifth, Germany (1830–2020), as downloadable content (DLC).
 All chapters have 6 levels, for a total of 24 levels, plus 6 more in the Germany DLC, bringing the total number of levels to 30.